promised-ai/redpoll-website/content/blog/ds-death-spiral.md

         <img src="/img/workflows/standard-01.png" style="max-width: 150px;">
     </div>
     <div class="col-xs-12 col-sm col-right">
-        <p>You start by identifying a question that would be valuable to answer.</p>
+        <p style="font-size:150%;">You start by identifying a question that would be valuable to answer.</p>
     </div>
 </div>